Indo-Aryan peoples

-Indo-Aryan peoples, also known as Indic peoples, are a diverse collection of peoples predominantly found in South Asia, who (traditionally) speak Indo-Aryan languages.
+Indo-Aryan peoples (also known as Indic peoples in the context of Indo-European studies) are a diverse collection of peoples predominantly found in South Asia, who (traditionally) speak Indo-Aryan languages.
 Historically, Aryans were the pastoralists who spoke Indo-Iranian languages, migrated from Central Asia into South Asia, and introduced the Proto-Indo-Aryan language.
-The early Indo-Aryan peoples were known to be closely related to the Iranian group that have resided west of the Indus River; an evident connection in cultural, linguistic, and historical ties.
-Today, Indo-Aryan speakers are found south of the Indus, across the modern-day regions of Bangladesh, Nepal, Pakistan (east of Indus River), Sri Lanka, Maldives and northern half of India.
+The early Indo-Aryan peoples were known to be closely related to the Iranian group that have resided west of the Indus River on the Iranian Plateau; an evident connection in cultural, linguistic, and historical ties.
+Today, the majority of Indo-Aryan speakers are found south of Hindu Kush and east of the Indus, across the modern-day regions of Bangladesh, Nepal, Pakistan, Sri Lanka, Maldives and northern half of India as well as parts of Afghanistan (Kunar).

+Schematic representation of major ethno-linguistic regions of Indo-Aryan languages.

 History

 Proto-Indo-Iranians

 Archaeological cultures associated with Indo-Iranian migrations (after EIEC).
 The Andronovo, BMAC and Yaz cultures have often been associated with Indo-Iranian migrations.
 The GGC, Cemetery H, Copper Hoard, OCP, and PGW cultures are candidates for cultures associated with Indo-Aryan migrations.

 The introduction of the Indo-Aryan languages in the Indian subcontinent was the outcome of a migration of Indo-Aryan people from Central Asia into the northern Indian subcontinent (modern-day Bangladesh, Bhutan, India, Nepal, Pakistan, and Sri Lanka).
 Another group of Indo-Aryans migrated further westward and founded the Mitanni kingdom in northern Syria (c.
 1500–1300 BC); the other group was the Vedic people.
 According to Christopher I. Beckwith, the Wusun people of Inner Asia in antiquity could have been of Indo-Aryan origin.

 The Proto-Indo-Iranians, from which the Indo-Aryans developed, are identified with the Sintashta culture (2100–1800 BCE), and the Andronovo culture, which flourished ca. 1800–1400 BCE in the steppes around the Aral Sea, present-day Kazakhstan, Turkmenistan, and Uzbekistan.
 The Proto-Indo-Aryan split off around 1800–1600 BCE from the Iranians, moved south through the Bactria-Margiana Culture, south of the Andronovo culture, borrowing some of their distinctive religious beliefs and practices from the BMAC, and then migrated further south into the Levant and north-western India.
 The migration of the Indo-Aryans was part of the larger diffusion of Indo-European languages from the Proto-Indo-European homeland at the Pontic–Caspian steppe which started in the 4th millennium BCE.
 The GGC, Cemetery H, Copper Hoard, OCP, and PGW cultures are candidates for cultures associated with Indo-Aryans.